digiampietro/myrootfs/README.md

-If you want to re-build an old system with same, or similar, linux kernel, with same, or similar gcc and glibc versions and other old library versions, you start looking at old versions of the tools mentioned above.
+If you want to re-build an old system with same, or similar, linux kernel, with same, or similar gcc and glibc versions and other old libraries version, you start looking at old versions of the tools mentioned above.
 Sometimes it is not possible to find the right combinations of kernel, toolchain, and libraries supported by old versions of the tools mentioned above, when this happen this project